odpi/specs/ODPi-Runtime.md

 - ODPi Platform CLI tools MAY have different output when working with HCFS implementations

-- Applications SHOULD define APIs and behaviors explicitly in the FileSystem class instead of the HDFS class.
-A file system will be HCFS compatible if all the APIs are implemented from the FileSystem class.
-Defining API specification in the HDFS class is considered optional usage in HCFS distributed file system.
+- Applications SHOULD invoke filesystem client APIs and behaviors explicitly from the FileSystem and FileContext classes instead of the HDFS class.
+A file system will be HCFS compatible if all the APIs are implemented from the FileSystem class and AbstractFileSystem class (the latter is used by the FileContext client APIs).
+Implementing API specifications from the HDFS class is considered optional usage in HCFS Interface JAR.

-ODPi Platform providers MAY include results of compliance testing with HCFS implementations in the submission presented to ODPi.
+ODPi Platform providers MAY include results of compliance testing with supported HCFS Filesystem Products in the submission presented to ODPi.
 These results MUST at least include execution of tests created in accordance with guidelines provided by "Testing with the Filesystem specification" section of the Hadoop FileSystem API Definition.
-ISV vendors SHOULD NOT be expected to provide test results with HCFS implementations when certifying their ODPi interoperability.
+ISV vendors SHOULD NOT be expected to provide test results with HCFS Filesystem Products when certifying their ODPi interoperability.

-As part of test results ODPi Platform providers SHOULD submit results of the HCFS implementation Unit Testing as per the following specification: https://wiki.apache.org/hadoop/HCFS/Progress
+As part of test results ODPi Platform providers SHOULD submit results of the HCFS Interface JAR Unit Testing as per the following specification: https://wiki.apache.org/hadoop/HCFS/Progress

 Finally, ODPi Platform providers are encouraged and MAY submit ad-hoc test results based on:
   * executing ad-hoc filesystem manipulation primitives (e.g. mkdir, rm, copyFromLocal, copyToLocal, etc.)
   * Hadoop distcp utility
   * queries via Apache Hive, Pig and Spark using the HCFS implementation as a source and destination of data

-#### HCFS implementation guidelines
+#### HCFS Interface implementation guidelines

-HCFS implementations MUST follow the guidelines laid out in the Hadoop FileSystem API Definition available as part of Apache Hadoop release and also available [*online*](https://hadoop.apache.org/docs/r2.7.0/hadoop-project-dist/hadoop-common/filesystem/index.html).
+HCFS Interface MUST follow the guidelines laid out in the Hadoop FileSystem API Definition available as part of Apache Hadoop release and also available [*online*](https://hadoop.apache.org/docs/r2.7.0/hadoop-project-dist/hadoop-common/filesystem/index.html).
 In addition to the formal Hadoop FileSystem API Definition a good overview of the HCFS plug-in interface is provided in the [*Apache wiki*](https://wiki.apache.org/hadoop/HCFS)

-The HCFS implementation JAR MUST provide an implementation of these two abstract classes:
+The HCFS Interface JAR JAR MUST provide an implementation of these two abstract classes:
 * `org.apache.hadoop.fs.FileSystem`
 * `org.apache.hadoop.fs.AbstractFileSystem`